Political Science Major

 What Is a Degree in Political Science?

 We study how governments and political systems interact to distribute wealth and power across a global society.
 The theoretical and historical foundations, cultural characteristics, and economic dimensions of both domestic and international politics are considered.
-The courses provide strong preparation for careers in government, business, law, politics, or education.
+The courses provide strong preparation for careers in government, business, law, politics, and education.

 Why Study Political Science Here?

 Our strong network with the local, state, and federal governments will provide you with the opportunity to put your knowledge to work.
 Our advisors help with course selection, degree requirements, internships, career planning, and applications for graduate and law school.
 We offer options in legal studies and national security studies.

 Beyond the Classroom